 Three weeks later, on March 1, 1898, NLM Local 30 was recast as the Musicians' Association of Seattle, American Federation of Musicians, Local 76, A.F. of L. In April the Seattle Order of Good Things name was changed to the Fraternal Order of Eagles, which would in time become the largest such group in the nation.
 Strife between venue management and musical artists would ebb and flow in future years, and unions would continue to play a role in bringing both sides to the negotiating table.

 A-Y-P and the Arrival of Jazz

 As the years passed, an increasing number of African Americans arrived in the Northwest, and among them were many musicians.
-By 1891 some of these had formed the Seattle Cornet Band, which played for black church functions, picnics, and other events.
-Other early black groups over the following decades included the Wang Dang Doodle Orchestra, Miss Lillian Smith's Jazz Band, the Garfield Ramblers, and the Knights of Syncopation.
+By 1891 some of these had formed the Seattle Cornet Band, which played for Black church functions, picnics, and other events.
+Other early Black groups over the following decades included the Wang Doodle Orchestra, Miss Lillian Smith's Jazz Band, the Garfield Ramblers, and the Knights of Syncopation.

 "I went to the man in charge of music for the Fair Association.
 He told me that if I got the Negro band in the union they could play all year at the fair.
 But the Negro musicians wouldn't do anything about it ... .
 I encouraged them to join the union, but they were determined to create their own" (de Barros, 7).

 And they did, but not in time to get any work at the exposition, although Barnett answered an advertisement for a band seeking musicians, was hired, and ended up playing tuba at A-Y-P. This led to an invitation to join the otherwise all-white Volunteers of America Band.